-5. Meet the French Royals and their styles: Madame de Pompadour
+5. Meet the French Royals Style: Madame de Pompadour

 When she was 8 years old, a fortune teller predicted that she would grow up to win the heart of a king.
 Madame de Pompadour became a patron of the arts and instigated Salons that attracted a varied group of painters, sculptors, philosophers, and writers, including the renowned Voltaire.
 She collected books and her personal library consisted of over 3.500 volumes.